pytrip/pytrip/INSTALL.rst

 If none of ``python`` and ``python3`` commands are present, then Python interpreter has to be installed.

-We suggest to use the newest version available for your Linux distribution (from 3.x family).
+We suggest to use the newest version available (from 3.x family).

 User installation
 ~~~~~~~~~~~~~~~~~